morphyyyy/M20PlaybookEditor/README.md

 Defensive Playart is 99% complete if not 100% accurate.
 (ARTL)

+Playart can be saved by right-clicking the playart.

 # v1.07 - Defensive Edits, Playart Option, Player Assignment List

 Defensive Edits